20 Ways to Keep Your Toddler Busy At Home

 • Drawing supplies – crayons and chalk are easily removed

-• Craft supplies – water paints, pom poms, paint brushes, stickers
+• Craft supplies – water paints, cotton balls, paint brushes, stickers

 • Small balls – soft ones mean less breakage and less tears